Lambosaurus/hives-and-torches/systems/feats.md

 ## Evasive
 This character gains a new reaction, *take cover*: When taking [damage](stats.md#damage), you make make a [manoeuvre](actions.md#manoeuvre).
-If at the end of the manouvre, you are out of the attack area, you may increase your defence by `+6` while taking the damage.
+If at the end of the manouvre, you are out of the attack area, you may increase your defence by `+6` for this instance.

 To leave the attack area, you must do one of the following:
  - Leave the [range](weapons.md#range) of a [melee attack](rolls.md#melee-attack)
  - Leave the area of an area of effect attack
  - Go [prone](statuses.md#prone) to avoid a [ranged attack](rolls.md#ranged-attack)

 # Divine feats